 Melliodora – ‘the aroma of honey’

 David’s case study approach followed with The Flywire House (1991), Trees on the Treeless Plains (1994) and Melliodora: 10 Years of Sustainable Living (1995).
 His prolific writings were first collated in Collected Writings (2000/2006) and are extensively referred to in his major work Permaculture: Principles and Pathways Beyond Sustainability (2003), also self-published.
-Available in 9 language, with 40,000 English copies sold, a revised edition will be available in May 2017.
+Available in 9 language, with 40,000 English copies sold, since revised edition in September 2017.

 The principles referred to in the book have been widely adopted by the international permaculture community following the release of the Essence of Permaculture (a summary of PPPBS), and supported with a number of teaching aids: Fridge magnets, Principles DVD, Teaching Kit and in 2008 with the first Permaculture Calendar and launch of the Permaculture Principles website.